 The recording studio is usually designed by an audio engineer or acoustician to achieve the essential acoustic properties such as acoustic isolation, absorption of echoes or reflected sounds and diffusion of sound.
 Yet, not all who want to have home recording studio have the benefits of the expertise of an audio engineer.
 For this reason, those who would like to build their own home recording studios usually avail of some portable equipment like that of the portable vocal booth, which is usually on a stand that surrounds most of the microphones within.
 This is necessary to prevent echo or reverberation from reaching the microphones.

-The use of portable vocal booths allows you to dampen sound by preventing frequencies from sounding as if they were wrought inside an echo chamber.
+The use of portable mic isolation shield allows you to dampen sound by preventing frequencies from sounding as if they were wrought inside an echo chamber.
 For this reason, portable vocal booths are aptly called “isolation shields.”
 They are designed to isolate a microphone by shielding it from the surrounding area of the room.
-The portable vocal booths are sometimes also called and marketed as “reflection filters” or “reflection shields.”
+They are sometimes also called and marketed as “reflection filters” or “reflection shields.”

-If you don’t use portable vocal booths, for example, thinking that the sound of your home studio is quite good enough for the actual recording, you may find it hard later to remove or isolate sounds caused by echoes.
-Moreover, you may lose control of your recording because of this initial blunder of not using portable vocal booths.
+Without it, for example, thinking that the sound of your home studio is quite good enough for the actual recording, you may find it hard later to remove or isolate sounds caused by echoes.
+Moreover, you may lose control of your recording because of this initial blunder of not using the sound isolation shield.
 Hence, it is important, at the onset, to isolate the vocals and filter echoes than regret it later.
 If you were able to isolate sound, you could still add vocal effects like that of reverbs later.
-Moreover, you can record your music with your band even if you are not within a recording studio via the use of the portable vocal booths.

 1) Monoprice 602650 Microphone Isolation Shield